jjangga0214/e2e-check/README.md

 All in all having nice and stable automatic cross browser testing was just a dream.

 Some months ago we switched to only test with Selenium on [`Puppeteer`](https://github.com/GoogleChrome/puppeteer).
-We lost (flaky) cross browser testing, but reduces maintenance time by a magniute and our tests becomes _much_ more stable - so the E2E tests became actually useful again.
+We lost (flaky) cross browser testing, but reduces maintenance time by a magnitude and our tests become _much_ more stable - so the E2E tests became actually useful again.
 (Cross browser testing is nice, but it solves no problem, if it isn't reliable.)
 The time we saved in maintenance could be invested in manual cross browser tests when needed.
-(Cross browser compability of our web technology is not perfect - there are so many browser quirks -, but it became definitely better in the last years, so you don't have as many browser specific bugs as we had ten years ago in my experience.
+(Cross browser compatibility of our web technology is not perfect - there are so many browser quirks -, but it became definitely better in the last years, so you don't have as many browser specific bugs as we had ten years ago in my experience.
 At least if you mostly use battle tested frameworks, established patterns and no experimental APIs.)

 We gained other benefits by this approach as well.
 Puppeteer automatically installs a local copy of Chrome in a specific browser version, so developers and CI finally use the exact same environment for tests.
 Puppeteer can also run headless which helps in a lot of CI systems.

 Nevertheless we still had problems like the one mentioned above: You click 9 buttons and everything works fine, but the 10th button can't be clicked for unknown reasons.
-And sometimes you have to update Puppeteer and occasionally a test broke, because of this.
+And sometimes you have to update Puppeteer and occasionally break a test because of this.
 I can't say for sure that Selenium caused these problems, but my guess is if we would write our tests directly in Puppeteer it would be more likely to eliminate this point of failure as well.

 Why did we still had Selenium tests at all and haven't used Puppeteer directly?
 Well, every test was already written and using _both_ helped us to migrate and play around with Puppeteer.
 And if we'd ever _need_ to test something in a different browser, it would be quite easy...